unixorn/sysadmin-reading-list/README.md

 #### Articles/Tutorials

-[Impactful Dashboards](https://jesswhite.co.uk/2018/04/09/impactfuldashboardspart1-post.html) - It's easy to make monitoring dashboards that are a jumble of poorly presented information, this article gives guidelines on making good dashboards.
+[Infroduction To Baselines for Dashboards](https://jesswhite.co.uk/blog/practical-dashboards-part1/) - It's easy to make monitoring dashboards that are a jumble of poorly presented information.
+This series of articles gives guidelines on making good dashboards.

 ### JSON parsing with jq